Medical Weight Management FAQs

 Q: What about exercise?

 The majority of our participants are evaluated and treated by physical therapists to assess any limitations for exercise.
 We help participants understand what is safe, yet effective exercise for them.
-Patients have the opportunity to continue exercise post physical therapy with one of the bariatric trainers.

 Q: I had another doctor refer me here for treatment before having a surgical procedure.
 Why was I referred, and what can I expect?